snrnats/doc-centre/docfx_project/pro/api/shipments/creating_shipment_groups.md

 Like the first example, this example response shows the successful creation of a shipment group.
 However, in this case not all of the shipments provided are valid, with one of the provided `references` in an invalid formant and another corresponding to a non-existent shipment.
 PRO has indicated the shipments that could not be added to the group in its response.

 > [!NOTE]
 > In this case, the HTTP status code of the response would be `207 (Multi-status)`.
-This enables you to to differentiate between completely successful and partially successful group creation requests.
+This code enables you to to differentiate between completely successful and partially successful group creation requests.

 # [Invalid Shipment Reference Response](#tab/invalid-shipment-reference-response)